The manifest.json

 title

 The app distribution name.
-This name is the one used in the Apps section from the Administrative Panel and in the VTEX App Store.
+This name is the one used in the Apps section of the Admin and in the VTEX App Store.

 description